kopiHyper/kopiHyper/README.md

 ## Hey! 👋

-I'm Oktawian, a 21 years Web and App developer from Poland.
+I'm Oktawian, a 21 years old Web and App developer from Poland.
 Still learning 🧠

 For years I have been interested in and developing in the IT industry on my own, mainly as a programmer, and this is what I associate my future with.
 I am a fast learner and I am hungry for knowledge and I enjoy it a lot.
 I graduated from a technical college with an IT profile.
 In my free time, I am passionate about fishing, and I regularly train football.